-Harvest Film Festival explores our relationship farming, food and land through its curated programme of fiction, documentary and art films.
+Harvest Film Festival explores our relationship with farming, food and land through its curated programme of fiction, documentary and art films.
 It also encourages communities, in both rural and urban places, to gather and celebrate the season and their locality.

 Our relationship with nature and the cycle of the seasons has long been celebrated by communities.
 Plough Sunday, Michaelmas, Lady Day, Twelfth Night: all were once fixed in the cultural calendar, expressing something about a community’s reliance on nature and its need to celebrate the life-giving land.
 We are no longer bound by harvest and husbandry to the cycle of the seasons, nor are calendars marked with festivals and celebrations that express this powerful reliance and connection with nature.